 Emotional intelligence

-Sometimes, mentorship will require tough conversations.
-As a mentor, it's essential to have strong emotional intelligence so you can navigate these waters effectively.
+Sometimes, a mentorship relationship will require tough conversations.
+For mentors, it’s essential they have strong emotional intelligence and empathy to best navigate these waters.

 “if you can't communicate effectively with your mentee, how will they ever learn from you?”